lr46916/qThresh/README.md

 Running
 ---------------------------------------------------------------------

-To run the program You need to execute "findAllThresholds" executable file You previously compiled.
+To run the program You need to execute the previously compiled executable, named `findAllThresholds`.
 In order to run a program several arguments needs to be passed trough command line.

-There are 3 important parameters for this problem: m, k and span. m - represents size of a pattern, k - hamming distance, span - only Q-grams with span smaller (or equal) to this parameter value will be considered in search space
+There are 3 important parameters for this problem: m, k and span.
+`m` - the size of the search pattern,
+`k` - the hamming distance between the pattern and matches, `span` - only q-grams with span smaller (or equal) to this parameter value will be considered in search space

 Command line arguments to run the program are as follows:

-First param -> integer value for parameter m.
+First param -> integer value for parameter `m`.

-Second param -> integer value for parameter k.
+Second param -> integer value for parameter `k`.

 Third param -> integer value.
-Maximal span of a Q-gram.
+Maximal span of a q-gram.

 Fourth param -> File in which results will be stored.

 Fifth param -> Resume file to be saved.
 The file in which current iteration will be stored.

 Sixth param -> Resume file to be read.
-If none provided computation starts from q=1.
+If none provided computation starts from `q`=1.

 Example
 ---------------------------------------------------------------------